xin-huang/dadi-cli/README.md

 work_queue_factory -T local -M dm-inference -P ./tests/mypwfile --workers-per-cycle=0 --cores=1
 ```

-`dm-inference` is the project name and `mypwfile` is a file containing a password, both of which are needed for `dadi-cli` use.
-Next you'll want to submit jobs from `dadi-cli`.
+`dm-inference` is the project name and `mypwfile` is a file containing a password, both of which are needed for `dadi-cli` use. `--workers-per-cycle` can be set to zero, as `dadi-cli`'s `--optimizations` argument will determine the total number of workers requested from the factory. `--cores` controls how many CPUs each worker use and can be set to 1, as each worker will preform a singular optimization.
+Next users will want to submit jobs from `dadi-cli`.
+By default, `work_queue_factory` will request as many CPUs as avalible, users can control the number of CPUs used by controling the number of workers with `work_queue_factory`'s `--min-workers` and `--max-workers` arguments.

 ```bash
 dadi-cli InferDM --fs ./examples/results/fs/1KG.YRI.CEU.20.synonymous.snps.unfold.fs --model split_mig --p0 1 1 .5 1 .5 --ubounds 10 10 1 10 1 --lbounds 10e-3 10e-3 10e-3 10e-3 10e-5 --grids 60 80 100 --output ./examples/results/demo/1KG.YRI.CEU.20.split_mig.demo.work_queue.params --optimizations 5 --maxeval 200 --check-convergence --work-queue dm-inference ./tests/mypwfile